nueverest/blowdrycss/docs/advancedtopics.rst

 - Customizing the alias dictionary.
 - Where are the semicolons?
 - How to build a plugin. (missing)
+- Why do I want to minify my css?
 - pro-tip: Want to share your site with a client, co-worker, or colleague.
 Use `ngrok <https://ngrok.com/>`__
 - DRYness
 - Syntax Guide